 In case you’ve been hiding under a rock, by now you probably know that there’s currently an alternate reality game (ARG) for Dungeons & Dragons.
 If this is a surprise, and I’ve already lost you, then all you need to know is this: the D&D team over at Wizards of the Coast have devised an elaborate puzzle for their fans to solve.

 Last week, on May 3rd, the official social media channels were briefly ‘taken over’ by the archmage of dubious fame, Elminster Aumar of Faerûn (referring to himself as the Old Sage), in order to convey a message to we of Earth: a great artifact was hidden here to remain secret.
 Unfortunately, that secrecy has been undone, and now it must be retrieved.
 The Old Sage of Shadowdale cannot come himself (probably too busy playing the part of the eminence gris for the entire Forgotten Realms), and so he has reached out to us.
-Challenging clues have been hidden in Yelp reviews under the name of one Adam Glover, a very close anagram to ‘Volo Geddarm’, his affable yet troublesome former apprentice and the author of the celebrated Volo’s Guide series, the most recent of which is available for purchase on Amazon.
+Challenging clues have been hidden in Yelp reviews under the name of one Adam Glover, a very close anagram to ‘Volo Geddarm’, his affable yet troublesome former apprentice and the author of the celebrated Volo’s Guide series.
 Only by solving these clues can the location of the artifact be determined.